-The other information comprises all of the information in the annual report other than the regulatory accounting statements and our auditor's report thereon.
 The directors are responsible for the other information.
+The other information comprises the information included in the annual report, other than the financial statements and our of these matters. auditor's report thereon.

-Our opinion on the regulatory accounting statements do not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

-In connection with our audit of the regulatory accounting statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the regulatory accounting statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If we identify an apparent material inconsistency or material misstatement, we are required to perform procedures to conclude whether there is a material misstatement of the regulatory accounting statements or a material misstatement of the other information.
-If, based on the work we have performed, we conclude that there is a material misstatement or inconsistency of this other information, we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.